tapmui/AutoResxTranslator/README.md

 Resx Translation
 ------
 ![ResX-Translation](/Wiki/Images/resx-translation.png?raw=true)

 Please look the picture “Resx Translation” picture.
 It shows an example with Skoruba identity Admin folder.

 Instructions:
-Idea is that one selects original language [sourceLang, and source directory from where to start translation.
+Idea is that one selects original language [sourceLang], and source directory from where to start translation.
 With parse all files checkbox you do not  define source file.
-Gool finds all files matching with pattern “.[sourceLang].resx”, including sub-directories.
+Tool finds all files matching with pattern “.[sourceLang].resx”, including sub-directories.
 You need to select language(s) to which you want to translate.

 Results are generated in the directory of source file.